-Trump acknowledges that Cohen represented him in Daniels case
+Trump airs grievances in revealing Fox interview

-Washington (CNN)President Donald Trump acknowledged Thursday that his personal attorney, Michael Cohen, is representing him in a hush money deal involving porn star Stormy Daniels and the President, while distancing himself from Cohen's decision to assert his Fifth Amendment rights in the matter.
+Washington (CNN)President Donald Trump acknowledged for the first time Thursday that his personal attorney, Michael Cohen, is representing him with regards to legal matters involving Stormy Daniels, the porn star who says she had an affair with Trump.

-But by insisting in a "Fox & Friends" interview that Cohen did "a tiny, tiny little fraction" of his legal work, the President may have inadvertently boosted the arguments of prosecutors who have said that communications between the two men shouldn't be considered confidential under attorney-client privilege provisions.
+On Cohen, the President both solidified his link with Cohen on the Stormy Daniels matter and distanced himself from his personal attorney, whom Trump said has overseen "a tiny, tiny little fraction" of his legal work.
+But in the process, the President may have inadvertently boosted the arguments of prosecutors who have said that communications between the two men shouldn't be considered confidential under attorney-client privilege provisions.

-During a half-hour call-in appearance on "Fox & Friends," Trump said he has been told he is "not involved" in the case against Cohen.
-Thursday's comments are the first time Trump has publicly acknowledged that Cohen is representing him in the Daniels case.
-Previously, Trump deferred questions on the matter to Cohen.

 "He has a percentage of my overall legal work, a tiny, tiny little fraction, but Michael would represent me and represent me on some things.
 He represents me like with this crazy Stormy Daniels deal, he represented me.
 You know, from what I see, he did absolutely nothing wrong."

-Prosecutors have argued in federal court that because Cohen has few clients and has done little legal work, there wouldn't be a lot of privileged information in documents seized by the FBI earlier this month.
+Federal prosecutors quickly seized on Trump's comments in a court filing Thursday morning, arguing that because Cohen preformed only a "tiny, tiny little fraction" of Trump's legal work, the documents seized by FBI officials earlier this month are "unlikely to contain voluminous privileged documents."

-Daniels' attorney, Michael Avenatti, seized on Trump's comments shortly after the interview concluded.
+Daniels' attorney, Michael Avenatti, also seized on Trump's comments shortly after the interview concluded.

 "Mr. Trump and Mr. Cohen previously represented to the American people that Mr. Cohen acted on his own and Mr. Trump knew nothing about the agreement with my client, the $130k payment, etc. As I predicted, that has now been shown to be completely false," Avenatti tweeted.